FarmBot-Docs/farmbot-software/v10/FarmBot-Software/how-to-guides/axis-setup.md

 ---
 title: "Axis Setup"
 slug: "axis-setup"
-excerpt: "**In this guide:** Learn how to find and set FarmBot's home position and axis lengths, and restrict FarmBot from moving beyond those boundaries"
+description: "**In this guide:** Learn how to find and set FarmBot's home position and axis lengths, and restrict FarmBot from moving beyond those boundaries"
 ---

 * toc